erf/asset_cache/README.md

 **asset_cache** will load and cache any asset of type `T` given a decoder.

-I made this since [CachingAssetBundle](https://api.flutter.dev/flutter/services/CachingAssetBundle-class.html) does not cache binary data.
+It was made as [CachingAssetBundle](https://api.flutter.dev/flutter/services/CachingAssetBundle-class.html) does not cache binary data.

 > Binary resources (from load) are not cached.